unicode-org/icu4x/docs/style-guide.md

 ## Non-Panicking APIs

 The alternative to using direct data accessors which can panic is to use a method which can return **Option** or **Result**.
-In the case of collections and strings, where a simple data item is being requested, this is most often provided by functions such as "get" (or "get_mut" for mutable references) which return an Option.
+In the case of collections and strings, where a simple data item is being requested, this is most often provided by functions such as "get" (or "get_mut" for mutable references) which return `Option`.

 If data access is expected to fail occasionally (e.g. looking up properties in a map) then the resulting [Option can be unwrapped](https://doc.rust-lang.org/std/option/enum.Option.html#method.unwrap_or) or propagated accordingly.

-If missing data signals a "hard" error from which the function cannot recover (e.g. user supplies incorrect input) then any returned Option should be [propagated into a Result immediately](https://doc.rust-lang.org/std/option/enum.Option.html#method.ok_or), with an appropriate error message.
+If missing data signals a "hard" error from which the function cannot recover (e.g. user supplies incorrect input) then any returned `Option` should be [propagated into a `Result` immediately](https://doc.rust-lang.org/std/option/enum.Option.html#method.ok_or), with an appropriate error value.

 ## Best Practice